fabianschuiki/moore/README.md

     cargo install moore

+Note that on Linux systems you are very likely to need libstdc++ version 7 or newer for this to work.

 #### Development

 For active development, you'll want to use the usual `check`, `build`, `run`, and `test` subcommands.